US-CBP/cbp-ds-for-designers/README.md

     - Font Awesome 6.
 The CBP DS uses the **FREE version** of the Font Awesome Icon library.
 First, visit this page [Font Awesome 6](https://fontawesome.com/download) and click on the download button for the "Free for Desktop" set of icons.
 Unzip that folder.
 In that folder you will find another folder labled "otfs".
 Drag all of those files into the "All Fonts" folder in your Font Book application.

-Once you have the font files installed on your system click this link to add the Sketch Library File to your Sketch application: [Add Sketch Library](sketch://add-library?url=https%3A%2F%2Fus-cbp.github.io%2Fcbp-ds-for-designers%2Fsketch.rss) [View in Github Pages](https://us-cbp.github.io/cbp-ds-for-designers/)
+Once you have the font files installed on your system click this link to add the Sketch Library File to your Sketch application: [Add Sketch Library](sketch://add-library?url=https%3A%2F%2Fus-cbp.github.io%2Fcbp-ds-for-designers%2Fsketch.rss) &middot; [View in Github Pages](https://us-cbp.github.io/cbp-ds-for-designers/)

 Upon clicking this link, you should be directed to your Sketch desktop application to confirm that you want to add this library file.